joostkremers/mvn-el/README.md

 This package provides a few helpers for using maven from within Emacs.

-## Customizations

-- `mvn-command`: The location of the maven executable.
-Default is `"mvn"`.
-- `mvn-build-file-name`: Use an alternative build file name.
-Default is to use `"pom.xml"`.
-- `mvn-project-root-dir`: Use an alternative project root.
-Default is to move up the directory tree searching for `mvn-build-file-name`.
-- `mvn-show-output-buffer-on-error`: Show the output buffer if `mvn` returns with an error code.

 ## Installation

 Put mvn.el in your `load-path` and add `(require 'mvn)` to your .emacs